jinkim3371/ImagePreprocessingTools/ImageCropper/ReadMe.md

    > python Main.py

 Running this will crop the images into as many pieces with defined output size as possible.
 The default size is 256x256.
 To change in/out path or size of the crop, change following parameters in line 83~89.
-Parameters :

     IC.outPath = "./Output/"
     IC.path = "./SourceImg/"